Module site content

-EARL lists can be arranged with different lists separated by week or topic to provide better structure and improve visibility of key texts.
+Reading Lists can be arranged with different lists separated by week or topic to provide better structure and improve visibility of key texts.

-- University Library Resource List Policy
+- University Library Resource List Policy.

 Provide information about the method of assessment, marking criteria and how feedback will be provided (consider both formal and informal/class-based forms of feedback).
 Your Department may also be using online submission points, and these should be linked within the module.